BreD1810/tea-selector/api/README.md

 ## Configuration
 The `config.yml` file gives an example configuration.
 This can be changed to your liking.
 You **MUST** set the value of `signingkey`, and the `port` to be used.
 Optionally, you can also:
+- Enable the endpoint `POST /register`.
-- Set the database location
+- Set the database location.
 - Set the default tea types and owners.

 Additionally, `tea-store.sql` is included to setup an example database.
 To use it, run `sqlite3 tea-store.db`, and then `.read tea-store.sql`.